 Business agility is one of the purposes for doing this and a benefit.
 It’s when you don’t stay agile or evolve, especially in the digital age, that things start to flounder.

-Having technology work for you whether you’re a techie or not is vital for businesses who rely on it.
+Having technology work for you, whether you’re a techie or not, is vital for businesses that rely on it.
 Paying attention to your tech stack and customer preferences is an ongoing priority.

-Still, your peace of mind from knowing automation happens and things are getting done while you’re getting something else done feels good.
+Still, your peace of mind knowing automation is happening and things are getting done while you’re getting something else done feels good.

-The real test is whether simplification occurs, business intelligence in real-time is lifted, and repetitive time-sucking tasks are handled automatically, all while another production happens.
+The real test is whether simplification occurs, real-time business intelligence is delivered, and repetitive time-sucking tasks are handled automatically, all while another production runs.
 That’s it.